pulp/pulpproject.org/related-tooling.md

 [Foreman](https://theforeman.org/) is a complete lifecycle management tool for physical and virtual servers.
 [Katello](https://theforeman.org/plugins/katello/) brings the full power of content management alongside the provisioning and configuration capabilities of Foreman.

 Foreman and Katello use Pulp for managing repositories of software packages.
-It provides a graphical WebUI for Pulp and integrates it with its workflows, but does not expose every underlying feature and content type of Pulp.
+Katello provides a graphical Web UI for Pulp and integrates it with its workflows, but does not expose every underlying feature and content type of Pulp.

-Foreman and Katello are currently in the incremental [process of migrating from Pulp 2 to Pulp 3.](https://community.theforeman.org/t/update-on-katello-pulp3-integration-and-upcoming-roadmap/15899)
+The following video gives a comprehensive overview of the workflows available with Katello:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kWbfU_1zseU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## pulp_rpm_repos